Volosatiyslon/simplehttpserver/readme.md

  ``` simplehttpserver -a 127.0.0.1:8080 ```\
  + use _u_ flag to enable /upload route handler and generate upload form index.html\
  ``` simplehttpserver -u ```\
  by default route /upload is ignored.
-Uploaded files will be available to download after server restart (will be fixed soon)